Generic Name: phenobarbital

-- What are the possible side effects of phenobarbital (Phenobarbital)?
+- What are the possible side effects of phenobarbital?

-- What is the most important information I should know about phenobarbital (Phenobarbital)?
+- What is the most important information I should know about phenobarbital?

-- What should I discuss with my healthcare provider before taking phenobarbital (Phenobarbital)?
+- What should I discuss with my healthcare provider before taking phenobarbital?

-- What should I avoid while taking phenobarbital (Phenobarbital)?
+- What should I avoid while taking phenobarbital?

 - Where can I get more information?

-Phenobarbital is in a group of drugs called barbiturates (bar-BIT-chur-ates).
+Phenobarbital is a barbiturate (bar-BIT-chur-ate).
 Phenobarbital slows the activity of your brain and nervous system.

 Phenobarbital is used to treat or prevent seizures.
-It is also used short-term to treat insomnia, or as a sedative before surgery.
+Phenobarbital is also used short-term as a sedative to help you relax.